Key Country Facts

 - New football (soccer) stadium

-- Azerbaijan is located on the western shores of the Caspian sea (which is actually a large lake).
-10 million, 2 million located in Baku.
-It has been the center of many conflicts over the past 2000 years, and became an important center of Islamic culture.
-It became one of the Soviet republics in the 1920s – declared its independence from the USSR in 1991.
+Azerbaijan is located on the western shores of the Caspian sea (which is actually a large lake).
+10 million people live here, 2 million of which are located in the capital city of Baku.
+It has been the center of many conflicts over the past 2,000 years, and has been important to the growth of Islamic culture.
+It became one of the Soviet republics in the 1920s, and declared its independence from the USSR in 1991.

 Azerbaijan = land of fire; Baku = city of wind